European Union Association Agreement: Names and types

 AAs go by a variety of names (e.g. Euro-Mediterranean Agreement Establishing an Association, Europe Agreement Establishing an Association) and need not necessarily even have the word "Association" in the title.
 Some AAs contain a promise of future EU membership for the contracting state.

 The first states to sign such agreements were Greece in 1961 and Turkey in 1963.

 In recent history, such agreements have been signed as part of two EU policies, the Stabilisation and Association Process (SAp) and the European Neighbourhood Policy (ENP).

-The countries of the western Balkans (official candidates Albania, Montenegro, North Macedonia, Serbia, and potential candidates Bosnia and Herzegovina and Kosovo) are covered by SAp.
+The countries of the western Balkans (official candidates Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia, and potential candidate Kosovo) are covered by SAp.
 All six have "Stabilisation and Association Agreements" (SAA) with the EU in force.

 The Eastern European neighbours of Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine are all members of the Eastern Partnership and are covered by the ENP.
 While Russia has a special status with the EU-Russia Common Spaces instead of ENP participation.

 Meanwhile, the countries of the Mediterranean, (Algeria, Morocco, Egypt, Israel, Jordan, Lebanon, Libya, the Palestinian Authority, Syria, Tunisia) are also covered by the ENP and seven of the Mediterranean states have a "Euro-Mediterranean Agreement establishing an Association" (EMAA) with the EU in force, while Palestine has an interim EMAA in force.
 Syria initialed an EMAA in 2008, however signing has been deferred indefinitely.
 Negotiations for a Framework Agreement with the remaining state, Libya, have been suspended.

 Moldova and Ukraine have Association Agreements in force.
 Armenia completed negotiations for a AA in 2013 but decided not to sign the agreement and later signed a revised CEPA with the EU in 2017.
 Azerbaijan was also negotiating an AA, but did not conclude one.

 Both the SAA and ENP are based mostly on the EU's acquis communautaire and its promulgation in the co-operating states legislation.
 Of course, the depth of the harmonisation is less than full EU members and some policy areas may not be covered (depending on the particular state).

 In addition to these two policies, AAs with free-trade agreement provisions have been signed with other states and trade blocs including Chile and South Africa.